apache/usergrid/docs/user-management/working-user-data.md

 uuid | app_id	Application UUID or application name user identifier User UUID, username, or email address.

 The alias ``/users/me`` can be used in place of the current user’s uuid, username, or email address.
-Note: The ``/users/me`` endpoint is accessible only if you provide an access token with the request (see Authenticating users and application clients).
-If you make an anonymous ("guest") call, the system will not be able to determine which user to return as /users/me.
+Note: The ``/users/me`` endpoint is accessible only if you provide an access token with the request (see [Authenticating users and application clients](../security-and-auth/authenticating-users-and-application-clients.html)).
+If you make an anonymous ("guest") call, the system will not be able to determine which user to return as ``/users/me``.

 __Note__: The username can contain any combination of characters, including those that represent letters, numbers, and symbols.